S1h2i3v4u/learn-mysql/notes/basics.md

 A database is a place where data (information) is stored in an organized way so it can be easily found, used, and updated.
 A database is like a digital cupboard 📂 where information is kept neatly so you can search and update it quickly.

+## What is Data?
+Data means any piece of information that can be stored, processed, or used.
+- It can be numbers, text, images, sounds, or facts collected for reference or analysis.
+- A teacher writing student marks in a notebook → data.

+When marks are analyzed to find class topper → becomes information.

 ## What is SQL?
 SQL (Structured Query Language) is a language used to communicate with databases.
 It helps us to store, search, update, and manage data inside a database.